Academic Profile : Faculty

 User Keywords (optional)

-Professor Horton has published over 220 articles in peer-reviewed journals, including over 29 articles in Science, Nature, Proceedings of the National Academy of Sciences, and Geology with over 13,517 citations.
-Professor Horton is supervising or has supervised 26 students to the degree of PhD and 22 postdoctoral scientists, of which 17 now occupy academic positions (11 as Assistant Professors; 3 as Associate Professors; and 2 a full Professor).
-Professor Horton has had an uninterrupted external support of research program from 2004 to 2019, including twenty-one National Science Foundation awards.
+Professor Horton has published over 260 articles in peer-reviewed journals, including 40 articles in high profile journals such as Science, Nature, and Proceedings of the National Academy of Sciences.
+Professor Horton is supervising or has supervised 27 students to the degree of PhD and 23 postdoctoral scientists, of which 20 now have permanent academic positions.
+His H-index is 82 and he has >19,000 citations.
+Professor Horton has been awarded $70 million in research funding.

-Professor Horton has published over 220 articles in peer-reviewed journals, including over 29 articles in Science, Nature, Proceedings of the National Academy of Sciences, and Geology with over 13,517 citations.
-Professor Horton is supervising or has supervised 26 students to the degree of PhD and 22 postdoctoral scientists, of which 17 now occupy academic positions (11 as Assistant Professors; 3 as Associate Professors; and 2 a full Professor).
-Professor Horton has had an uninterrupted external support of research program from 2004 to 2019, including twenty-one National Science Foundation awards.
+Professor Horton has published over 260 articles in peer-reviewed journals, including 40 articles in high profile journals such as Science, Nature, and Proceedings of the National Academy of Sciences.
+Professor Horton is supervising or has supervised 27 students to the degree of PhD and 23 postdoctoral scientists, of which 20 now have permanent academic positions.
+His H-index is 82 and he has >19,000 citations.
+Professor Horton has been awarded $70 million in research funding.

 200 million people worldwide live along coastlines less than 5 meters above sea level.
 By the end of the 21st century this figure is estimated to increase to 400 to 500 million.
 These low-lying coastal regions vulnerable to changes in sea level brought about by climate change, storms or earthquakes.
 My research uncovers fundamental knowledge about how sea level has changed in the past and how it may change in the future.
 My findings therefore impact upon important ethical, social, economic and political problems specifically facing such coastal regions.